 There are, however, still some great free places to park in other areas of the Strip.
 We’ve written an article with a complete list and map of free places to park on Las Vegas Blvd.

 If you’re driving an RV or other oversized vehicle, please see our article here on the Best Places to Park an RV in Las Vegas.

 Parking Rates at Luxor Las Vegas – Conclusion

 Luxor’s parking fees may appear expensive, but they are competitive when compared to other prominent hotels and casinos on the Las Vegas Strip.

-Either way, spending $10 on parking for up to 24 hrs is money you don’t have for something else that’s much more fun like checking out Carrot Top at the Luxor.
+Either way, spending $18 on parking for up to 24 hrs is money you don’t have for something else that’s much more fun, like catching a Carrot Top show at the Luxor.

-Your best bet is to become an M Life Rewards member on a high tier if your a gambler or following our tip above showing you how to get free parking without being a gambler.
+Your best bet is to become an MGM Rewards member on a high than entry level tier if you’re a gambler or following our tip above showing you how to get free parking without being a gambler.
 Either way, the Luxor is a fun casino full of games, shows, and food I know you’ll enjoy.